Dre Campbell Farm

 7. Purslane

-This is an edible backyard weed that has small, oval-shaped leaves and yellow flowers.
-Purslane is mild and has a lot of nutrients.
+This is an edible backyard weed with small, oval leaves and yellow flowers.
+Purslane is mild and rich in nutrients.

-The leaves, flower buds, and stems can be sautéed and added to seafood dishes or eaten by themselves.
-You can also add it to green juice along with other greens.
+The leaves, flower buds, and stems can be sautéed and added to seafood dishes or eaten on their own.
+You can also add them to green juice along with other greens.

 8. Curly Dock

 All the dock species are edible.
 Curly dock usually grows near nettles.
-It’s also been known from ages past that the leaves give instant relief to nettle stings.
+It has also been known for ages that the leaves give instant relief to nettle stings.

 Cook the leaves in soups and other dishes, or eat them raw.

-The young leaves have a slightly tart lemon flavor that you can use as an alternative to citrus fruit.
-However, it contains high amounts of oxalic acid, so eat it in moderation.
+The young leaves have a slightly tart lemon flavor that you can use as a citrus alternative.
+However, they contain high amounts of oxalic acid, so eat them in moderation.

 9. Broadleaf Plantain